 7. Should kids fast?

-That's probably a bad idea.
+Allowing your child to fast is probably a bad idea.

-Chances are that you've already done many "intermittent fasts" in your life.
+Chances are that you’ve already done many intermittent fasts in your life.

 There is no need to follow a structured intermittent fasting plan to derive at least some of the benefits.

-I recommend that you experiment with the different approaches and find something that you enjoy and fits your schedule.
+Experiment with the different approaches and find something that you enjoy and fits your schedule.

 Intermittent fasting is not something that anyone needs to do.